 Ruth’s being primary school teacher and a firm believer in God were among the things that attracted Paul’s attention to Ruth.

 “I was brought up in a Christian family, back in Ghana and Australia,” explains Ruth.
-“My aunty, who was a prayer warrior, said ‘Ruth you should start praying for your future husband right now.
+“My auntie, who was a prayer-warrior, said ‘Ruth you should start praying for your future husband right now.
 Pray for him everyday.’”
 The room was full of good vibes.
 “So I did, not everyday, but very often.
 I would pray and say ‘hello, hope you’re doing well.’”
 At this point Paul chuckles.

 Coming close to of the interview Paul speaks about the preaching of Christianity.
 “I think because people in the world at large often aren’t thinking about the issues that Jesus talked about, Christians start to feel apologetic about that actual, real Jesus,” he explains.
 “There are parts of Church that would say to people ‘Whatever You want.
 Jesus will give you that.’
 ‘You want material success?
 Jesus can give you that,’… and that actually is not the Jesus of the bible.
 We’ve got to be prepared to have a message that’s rejected…if we’re to get the actual message out there.”